Narmilan-A/Smart-Vegetation-Mapping-Workshop/Activity 2 - Data_labelling/Activity 2.3 - Ground_Truth_Data_and_Region_of_Interest.md

 - Load the data into GIS software such as QGIS or ArcGIS Pro:
   1. Open QGIS or ArcGIS Pro.
   2. Import the ground truth file.
-  3. Inspect the distribution of points across the ASPA sites.
+  3. Inspect the distribution of points across the sites.
 - Confirm that the points correspond to visible features on the drone orthomosaics.

 ---